 #7 - Rock’s CD (location; 11 a.m. to 7 p.m.
-Mon-Fri, 10-2 on Saturday; closed on Sunday): Don’t let the generic name and this dimly lit, below-ground space deter you from entering.
-Inside, you will find a fast-talking, charismatic owner and, among others, rare Hungarian and Polish jazz records for moderate prices.
+Mon-Fri, 10-2 on Saturday; closed on Sunday): Don’t let the generic name and this dim, below-ground space deter you from entering.
+Inside, you'll find a fast-talking, charismatic owner and, among others, rare Hungarian and Polish jazz records for moderate prices.
 If you know what you’re looking for, Rock’s CD can hook you up with some serious scores.
 I found great records by Tomasz Stanko, Namyslowski, and Kulpowicz in the Polish jazz section, an insanely rare Mongolian folk music box set for a mere €17, and a Hungarian record by electroacoustic composer, László Dubrovay.
 Musical focus: Contemporary mainstream rock, jazz, folk, and local records.

 #8 - Laci bácsi lemezboltja (location; 12 p.m. to 7 p.m.
 Mon-Fri, 9-1 on Saturday; closed on Sunday): Some consider this to be the best Eastern European second-hand vinyl store, but I wouldn’t go that far.
-You can find some good things, especially if you like classical and other genres hipsters haven’t ruined yet.
+You can find some good things here, especially if you like classical and other genres hipsters haven’t ruined yet.
 The jazz and Hungarian music selections are above-average, although on the pricier end.
 The fact that you can’t listen to the records kind of kills the vibe, and a record store with dead-silence is weird in my books.
 But if you’d like to check out what the fuss is about, you should, as Laci bácsi lemezboltja is located centrally in District 7.
 Musical focus: Classical, jazz, sounds of the Eastern Bloc, and rock.

 #9 - Média Pont a Lemezbolt (location; 1:15 p.m. to 8 p.m.
 Mon-Sat; closed on Sunday): If you’re interested in popular Hungarian records like ‘60s beat music or ‘70s prog, you can find a good amount at Média Pont in all prices and conditions.
 Sometimes the tape selections have rare titles, but you really have to be lucky to unearth something golden.
 I’d recommend Média Pont for people who like to dig through vinyl records in clearance sales with the occasional silver in the mine.
 The good bits go on their Facebook and Instagram first, so the best stuff doesn’t always hit the shelves.
 Musical focus: ‘60s and ‘70s Hungarian music, and bargain-bin treasures.